Dr. Hannah Piercy

 Research interests

-Medieval English literature and culture, especially medieval romance; gender studies (in a broad and inclusive sense); sensory studies; medieval sexualities; consent and coercion; the body and embodiment; the history of emotions; the medical humanities; race and the global Middle Ages; medieval readers; textual transmission; nature and the environment; medievalism in the modern world.
+Medieval English literature and culture, especially medieval romance; gender studies; sensory studies; medieval sexualities; consent; embodiment, the history of emotions; the medical humanities; race and the global Middle Ages; material culture, nature and the environment, medievalism in the modern world.

 Hannah’s teaching has included: